 Now picture this…

-Indiana DCS has a division for Older Youth Initiatives, which includes multiple programs that can begin as early as when a teen turns 16.
-Older Youth Services is designed to help teens who are likely to turn 18 while in foster care.
-It gives them access to resources that will help them transition successfully into adulthood.
-These resources include things like housing assistance, medical insurance, driver’s education, specialized career training and college bridge programs, to name a few.
+Older Youth Services (OYS) is designed for teens who are likely to turn 18 while in foster care, to help the youth access resources that will help with their transition into adulthood.
+These resources include things like housing assistance, health insurance, driver’s education, specialized career training and college bridge programs.
 The purpose of all of these resources: to teach older youth how to function independently, and to equip them with life skills they’ll need but may not have been taught to them previously.

 What is Collaborative Care?